eclipse-bluechi/bluechi/README.md

 ### Code Style

-`clang-format` is used to enforce a unified code style.
-For setup instructions, please refer to the [official Clang getting started guide](https://clang.llvm.org/get_started.html).

-Once `clang-format` is set up, all source files can be formatted via:
+[clang-format](https://clang.llvm.org/docs/ClangFormat.html) is used to enforce a unified code style.
+All source files can be formatted via:
 ```bash
 make fmt
 ```